 GBV, SEA/SH risks and impacts under the Project are considered to be low; but given the increasing prevalence of such incidents in emergency situations, like COVID-19 in other contexts, and similar increases in domestic violence under household financial constraints and cash transfer projects, this Project will implement a number of activities to prevent GBV, SEA/SH risks.
-In particular, World Bank Group's 'Technical Note on SEA/H for HNP COVID Response Operations,' Inter-Agency Standing Committee's 'Interim Technical Note: Protection From Sexual Exploitation and Abuse (PSEA) during COVID-19 Response,' 'The COVID-19 Outbreak and Gender: Key Advocacy Points from Asia and the Pacific', 'UN Women, 2020 and the COVID-19 resources to address gender-based violence risks', will be used as a guide towards the design and implementation of measures to prevent.
+In particular, World Bank Group's 'Technical Note on SEA/H for HNP COVID Response Operations,' Inter-Agency Standing Cowmittee's 'Interim Technical Note: Protection From Sexual Exploitation and Abuse (PSEA) during COVID-19 Response,' 'The COVID-19 Outbreak and Gender: Key Advocacy Points from Asia and the Pacific', 'UN Women, 2020 and the COVID-19 resources to address gender-based violence risks', will be used as a guide towards the design and implementation of measures to prevent.
 These will involve:

-• Communication campaign related to specific issues women face during the pandemic, including safeguarding and responding to SGBV and child abuse.

-- Publicly post or otherwise disseminate messages clearly prohibiting GBV, SEA/SH and providing the contact information for the Project GRM, should there be any cases or suspicion of sexual exploitation and abuse. - Prepare and implement and train all workers in regard to GBV prevention and child protection protocols during community engagement activities.
-Identify and prepare a list of GBV psychosocial support services that are available to support victims/survivors. - Ensure that the Project GRM will have a mechanism for confidential reporting with safe and ethical documenting of GBV issues
+- Communication campaign related to specific issues women face during the pandemic, including safeguarding and responding to SGBV and child abuse. - Publicly post or otherwise disseminate messages clearly prohibiting GBV, SEA/SH and providing the contact information for the Project GRM, should there be any cases or suspicion of sexual exploitation and abuse. - All staff and faculty conducting the apprenticeship training will subscribe to a zero tolerance policy on sexual harassment, undergoing awareness training in SEA/SH prevention and reporting, signing a code of conduct, and making safe spaces available for beneficiaries to share any concerns around SEA/SH experiences. - All training modules delivered will include topics relating to gender equality, GBV, sexual abuse and harassment.
+Information regarding these programs will also be disseminated across the country using the Women's Development Committees as a means of information dissemination. - Prepare and implement and train all workers in regard to GBV prevention and child protection protocols during community engagement activities.
+Identify and prepare a list of GBV psychosocial support services that are available to support victims/survivors. - Ensure that the Project GRM will have a mechanism for confidential reporting with safe and ethical documenting of GBV issues.